Turkey and Spinach Salad with Shira-ae

-If anyone knows me, they know I am not fan of turkey on Thanksgiving, because I often take the whole turkey and cook it multiple Japanese ways.
+If anyone knows me, they know I am not fan of turkey on Thanksgiving.
+Instead I often take the whole turkey and cook it multiple Japanese ways.
 Truthfully, I am only a fan of Thanksgiving turkey leftovers.
 You know what I mean, I love those sloppy turkey, stuffing, cranberry sauce and gravy sandwiches.
 I also look forward to pulling apart leftover breast and thighs meat to make a wonderfully light & satisfying Shira-ae.

-This recipe calls for using raw turkey but using leftover roasted turkey or chicken will work just as well (just skip the steps in the first paragraph of the “To make the Salad” method).
+This recipe calls for using raw turkey or chicken but using leftover roasted turkey or chicken will work just as well (just skip the steps in the first paragraph of the “To make the Salad” method).
 In fact, this recipe is a weekly dish in my household for lunch.
 Sometimes we sub tofu for those times we are feeling meat free.

 Shira-ae (tofu sesame dressing)

 To make the Shira-ae (dressing):

 - Sandwich the tofu between a couple of layers of paper towels, and put it on a plate with another plate on top to act as a weight.
 Leave for at least 30 minutes to extract water.
 You may need to drain the accumulated liquid, change the paper towels, and repeat the pressing during this time (depending on the moisture content of the tofu).

 - Break the tofu apart with your fingers into a suribachi (Japanese mortar), then add the remaining ingredients.
 Stir with the surikogi (pestle) until the mixture is almost smooth.

 To make the Salad: